modio/modio-docs/public/en-us/features/embed-hub/settings.md

 ## Authentication

-You can choose whether your users log in to your Embed Hub using your studio/game's SSO or with their email.
+You can choose whether your users log in to your Embed Hub using your studio/game's SSO or with any of the supported built-in authentication methods such as email.
 At least one option is required.

 The minimum age is a required field and is shown as part of the mod.io terms agreement when logging in.

 :::note[Custom SSO]
-In order to utilize [Custom SSO](/authentication/openid-website), you must have configured this in your game's dashboard.
+In order to utilize your [studio/game's SSO](/authentication/openid-website), you must have configured this in your game's dashboard.
 :::

-For other authentication methods initiated externally, see the [communication](/embed-hub/communication) page.
+In scenarios where the user is already authenticated (such as in-game) and you are opening the embed hub, you can automate the authentication so it is a seamless process.
+Follow the instructions on the [communication page](/embed-hub/communication#authentication) to set this up.

 ## Agreements